Ben & Jerry's: Sales in West Bank

-It has also been suggested that the decision, while not technically a boycott given the lack of legal recognition of the Palestinian Territories as a formal part of Israel under Israeli law, may run foul of anti-boycott laws in a number of US states.
-On August 3, 2021, the governor of Florida Ron DeSantis announced that he had placed parent company Unilever on a list of "Scrutinized Companies that Boycott Israel" as a result of Ben & Jerry's decision to "engage in the BDS movement".
+It has also been suggested that the decision — while not technically a boycott, given the lack of legal recognition of the Palestinian Territories as a formal part of Israel under Israeli law — may run foul of anti-boycott laws in a number of US states.
+On August 3, 2021, governor of Florida Ron DeSantis announced that he had placed parent company Unilever on a list of "Scrutinized Companies that Boycott Israel" as a result of Ben & Jerry's decision to "engage in the BDS movement".
 On September 9, the State of Arizona committed to totally divest from Unilever by September 21.
-On September 14, the State of New Jersey also gave Unilever 90 days notice of divestment action.
-In June 2022, Unilever agreed to sell its business interests in Israel to the Israeli branch of Ben & Jerry under an agreement in which the latter will be able to sell on both Israel and the West Bank, provided it uses only Hebrew and Arabic labels in the products.
-On 5 July 2022, Ben & Jerry's sued its parent company to block the sale on the grounds that it threatened to undermine the integrity of the brand and that it was inconsistent with its values to sell its ice cream in the occupied West Bank.
+On September 14, the State of New Jersey also gave Unilever 90 days' notice of divestment action.

+In June 2022, Unilever agreed to sell its business interests in Israel to the Israeli branch of Ben & Jerry's under an agreement in which the latter will be able to sell in both Israel and the West Bank, provided it uses only Hebrew and Arabic labels in the products.
+On July 5, 2022, Ben & Jerry's sued its parent company to block the sale on the grounds that it threatened to undermine the integrity of the brand and that it was inconsistent with its values to sell its ice cream in the occupied West Bank.
 When Unilever acquired the company in 2000, Ben & Jerry's board kept protection over its brand.
-On 15 July, minutes before that first scheduled hearing in the lawsuit, both Ben & Jerry's and parent company Unilever announced they would pursue dispute resolution via mediation, instead.
+On July 15, minutes before that first scheduled hearing in the lawsuit, both Ben & Jerry's and parent company Unilever announced they would pursue dispute resolution via mediation instead.

+In November 2024, Ben & Jerry's sued Unilever, claiming that its parent company had cracked down on its attempts to support Palestinian refugees and threatened to replace and sue its board members over the issue.